rxian/quasi-mouse/README.md

 Course page: http://pressplay.pbworks.com/

----

 This repository contains the source code for my EE 47 final project, a great portion of the codes are directly copied from available example codes or libraries provided by chip manufacturers.
 Not for commercial use.

 The product is a iPhone remote-controlled car via Bluetooth LE 4.0, with the ability to play songs.

+---

+*~/arduino_files/*  contains the files for programming the Arduino

+*~/iphoneapp_files/*  contains the files for the iPhone app

+---

 The physical product is made up of different chips and components, as listed below (Libraries are also included with the files):
 + Arduino Micro from Arduino
 + nRF8001 Breakout v1.0 from Adafruit
 	- Library: http://github.com/adafruit/Adafruit_nRF8001/